SchrammAntoine/SequenceAutocorrelation/README.md

 This sigmoid function can be optimized on two parameters.
 First, the inflexion point tells about the location of a grey zone in the local identity axis and can be customized by adjusting `-mp`.
 By default, `-mp=0.5`.
 Second, the steepness of the sigmoid tells how rapidly the sigmoid switch from zero to one and can be customized by adjusting `-sp`.
 By default `-sp=20`.
 You can vizualize the sigmoid function used for scoring using the `-ps` argument.

 If you are interested in extremely well conserved motifs in a repeated array, then you can displace the '-md' closer to 1 and `-sp` to higher value.
-If you are interested in shallow repeats, then you can consider lowering `-md` down and increasing `-sp`.
+If you are interested in shallow repeats, then you can consider lowering `-md` down.
 If you don't know what to expect, you can let `-md=0.5` and reduce `-sp` down.